The Dopamine Problem We Built

 The Substitution Effect

 This is not about willpower.
 This is not about "just stop scrolling."
 This is about substitution.
 People do not quit addictive behaviors through discipline alone.
-They quit when a better reward appears that satisfies the same need.
+They quit when a better reward shows up that scratches the same itch.

-AI tools satisfy the same dopamine need that social media does, immediate feedback, visible progress, the feeling of something happening, but they leave you with assets instead of nothing.
-This is the first time in internet history that the replacement is as effortless and rewarding as the addiction it replaces.
+AI tools satisfy the same dopamine need as social media: immediate feedback, visible progress, the feeling of something happening.
+But they leave you with assets instead of nothing.
+First time in internet history that the replacement is as effortless and rewarding as the addiction it replaces.

 The behavioral shift is already visible in early adopters.
 People who discover vibe coding or AI-assisted building report the same compulsive usage patterns as social media: checking in constantly, thinking about it when away, feeling pulled back to it.
 Except the output is products, research, automations, and skills instead of scroll sessions and parasocial relationships.

-This connects to the core dynamic we identified in The Gameable Society: the spectator class exists because consuming optimization content was easier than doing optimization.
-AI eliminated the gap.
-The effort required to do is now comparable to the effort required to watch.
+This connects to the core idea in The Gameable Society: the spectator class exists because consuming optimization content was easier than doing optimization.
+AI eliminated that gap.
+The effort to do is now comparable to the effort to watch.
 For the first time, playing the game is as easy as watching someone else play it.

 What This Means

-If this analysis is correct, we are at the beginning of a structural shift in how humans spend their attention.
-Not a gradual shift.
-An abrupt one, compressed by the same dynamics that compressed crypto adoption cycles, information propagation, and cultural change.
+These are not outliers.
+They are early signals of a structural shift in how humans spend their attention.
+Not gradual.
+Abrupt.
+Compressed by the same dynamics that compressed information and cultural change.

 For Individuals

-The gap between people who are using AI to build and people who are not is widening at an exponential rate.
-This is not because AI users are smarter.
-It is because they discovered the positive loop and are compounding on it daily.
-Every day you are not in the loop, the distance grows.
+The gap between people who use AI to build and people who do not is widening exponentially.
+Not because AI users are smarter.
+Because they found the positive loop and are compounding on it daily.
+Every day outside the loop, the distance grows.

-AI productivity gains are radically under-priced because they are invisible.
-A person who automated 80% of their job with AI did not announce it.
-A startup that replaced a 10-person team with AI tools did not file a press release.
-The productivity revolution is happening silently, in individual workflows, and it is not reflected in any index.
+AI productivity gains are invisible to most institutions.
+A person who automated 80% of their job did not announce it.
+A startup that replaced a 10-person team with AI did not file a press release.
+The productivity revolution is happening silently, in individual workflows, and most organizations have not begun to account for it.

 For Culture